-Our legal team deals with many legal matters, including Residential and Commercial Conveyancing, Option Agreements, Immigration Law, Family Law, Employment Law, Compromise Agreements, Wills and Probate, Debt Collection, Powers of Attorney, Court of Protection work and other general legal matters.
+We specialise in many areas of Law including and not limited to Residential and Commercial Conveyancing, Immigration Law, Family Law, Employment Law, Lasting Powers of Attorney, Deputyship Orders and Court of Protection Applications, Wills and Probate.

-In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
-If you would like to make a formal complaint, then you can read our full complaints procedure here.
-Making a complaint will not affect how we handle your case.
+In the first instance, it is advisable to you to contact the person within out Firm who is working on your matter in order to directly discuss your queries.
+However, if you would like to make a formal complaint, then you can read our full complaints procedure here.
+Please note that throughout your experience of using our Firm, if you still feel the need to make a complaint, this will not affect how we continue to handle your case.

 Complain to the Solicitors Regulation Authority

 The Solicitors Regulation Authority can help you if you are, in any way, concerned about our behaviour or the way we are handling your matter.

 What to do if we cannot resolve your complaint